 Adam Boddison (Dir. nasen) and Michael Surr (Education Development Officer, nasen)

 Lisa Ling (Director of Secondary, Whole Education)

-Jacqui Verloren Van Themaat (Deputy Lead Family Inclusion Team and Specialist Lead in Education at Swiss Cottage School)
+Jacqui Verloren Van Themaat (Deputy Lead, Family Inclusion Team and Specialist Leader in Education)

 Tania Tirraoro (parent, author and CEO of Special Needs Jungle) and Renata Blower (campaigner, public speaker and journalist for Special Needs Jungle)